-- Ask for advice.
-If you need help planning meals, or finding simple ways to prepare nutritious meals, chat with a dietitian for information and advice. - Prepare meals in advance.
+Ask for advice.
+If you need help planning meals, or finding simple ways to prepare nutritious meals, chat with a dietitian for information and advice.

+- Prepare meals in advance.
 When your pain and fatigue are under control, take some time to make extra meals that you can freeze for the times you need them.
-This way you'll be eating meals that you know are healthy and that you enjoy. - Look up options for healthy food delivery services and consider using one of these for a short time during flares. - Talk with your doctor about supplements.
+This way you'll be eating meals that you know are healthy and that you enjoy. doctor is the best person to advise you on this. - Look up options for healthy food delivery services and consider using one of these for a short time during flares. - Talk with your doctor about supplements.
 You may need a supplement if you can't get enough of some nutrients through your eating plan or if you have a deficiency.
 Your doctor is the best person to advise you on this.